-Which kind of organic waste is being used in the RES URBIS project?
+Which kind of organic waste is considered in the RES URBIS project?

-Several types of urban bio-wastes will be treated and simultaneously converted into valuable products in the framework of the RES URBIS Project.
-These bio-wastes include:
+Several types of organic waste of urban origin and similar waste from food processing were treated and converted into valuable products in the framework of the RES URBIS Project.
+These organic waste include:

 - the organic fraction from separate collection of municipal solid waste, such as food and kitchen waste from households, restaurants, caterers and retail premises;